 - Let the clothes dry before you put them away.

 - Make sure to clean the attic at least twice a month.
 If you let dust accumulate in the attic, dust mites will surely attack.
 They are small creatures that can’t be seen with the naked eye; they tend to live in warm and humid places.
 Once they’re in the attic, they’ll be in the bedrooms in no time.
+They can also damage the attic insulation.
+You will need to do attic insulation replacement in such cases.

 2. Dispose of Food Waste Properly